sgolebiewski-intel/openvino/docs/articles_en/learn-openvino/openvino-samples/benchmark-tool.rst

       Before running ``benchmark_app``, make sure the ``openvino_env`` virtual environment is activated, and navigate to the directory where your model is located.

-      The benchmarking application works with models in the OpenVINO IR (``model.xml`` and ``model.bin``) and ONNX (``model.onnx``) formats.
+      The benchmark application works with models in the OpenVINO IR (``model.xml`` and ``model.bin``) and ONNX (``model.onnx``) formats.
       Make sure to :doc:`convert your models <../../openvino-workflow/model-preparation/convert-model-to-ir>` if necessary.

-      To run benchmarking with default options on a model, use the following command:
+      To run a benchmark with default options on a model, use the following command:

       .. code-block:: sh